-It's understandable that everyone would make mistakes-- Witchcraft isn't an 'easy path' to anything; and everyone starts off stumbling when they first start it.
+Understandably, everyone makes mistakes—Witchcraft isn't an 'easy path' to anything, and everyone starts off stumbling when they first start it.
 There's a lot of information to take in at once, and without a one-on-one mentor or guide training you, it can be difficult to build your understanding.
-Some of these points here might save you from struggling, or help you realize why you have struggled with something.
+Some of the points here might save you from struggling or help you realize why you have struggled with something.

-There's actually two schools of thought on the topic of correspondences/associations.
-The first is that magic is an exact science, and requires the exact combination of ingredients, words, gestures, symbols, astrological events, etc. in order to be effective.
+There are two schools of thought on the topic of correspondences/associations.
+The first is that magic is an exact science and requires the precise combination of ingredients, words, gestures, symbols, astrological events, etc. to be effective.

 The other school of thought is that correspondences and associations are guidelines-- starting points, and you should adjust them as necessary.
-The Witch combines her own energy with the energy of whatever tool/component/alignment being used to create the energy that is sent into the universe.
-The correspondences/associations must be meaningful to you or they are useless to you, because meaningless things can't help you raise the energy conducive to the working.
+The Witch combines his energy with the energy of whatever tool/component/alignment being used to create the energy he sends into the universe.
+The correspondences/associations must be meaningful to you, or they are useless to you because meaningless things can't help you raise the energy conducive to the working.

-My opinion falls with the latter-- that your correspondences and associations need to be personalized.
+My opinion falls with the latter-- that your correspondences and associations need to be personal.
 For example, many money spells call for green items; what if you come from a country in which money is red?
 In your mind, the energy of red is associated with wealth, not green.
-You need to borrow the necessary energy-- if you can't find it in green, then your spell is in trouble.
+You need to borrow the necessary energy—if you can't find it in green, then your spell is in trouble.

 Never adopt long lists of correspondences and associations; always meditate on the specific meanings to you.